olavr-dev/00_notes/js-basics.md

 ## Events

-- User clicks on an element (e.g. a button)
+- User clicks on an element (e.g. a button).
-- User types into an input field
+- User types into an input field.
-- User scrolls to a certain part of the page
+- User scrolls to a certain part of the page.
-- Mouse movements
+- Mouse movements.

 `someElement.addEventListener('<EVENT>', ...)`